 - Videos distributed online should include the UGA Extension logo, indicia and EEO text, and publication number and date both within the video footage and in the video description.

 At this time, the Office of Communications and Creative Services cannot provide support for mobile apps.
 If you are interested in creating an application, contact Brian Watson, director of the Office for Information Technology.
 If you would like to receive a publication number for a mobile application, please get the content peer reviewed, and submit it with the publication submission form before app creation begins.

 Publications for Release

 Numbered publications are written by University of Georgia Extension faculty and are peer reviewed.
-They offer research-based, free information and recommendations that are easy to understand.
+They offer research-based information and recommendations that are easy to understand.
 These publications are edited and distributed by the CAES Office of Communications and Creative Services.

-Newsletters, handouts, curricula, agent-only resources, and resources that do not have enough educational content to stand on their own are not eligible to be included in the numbered publication library.
+Newsletters, handouts, and resources that do not have enough educational content to stand on their own are not eligible to be included in the numbered publication library.

 The author is responsible for working with the department/unit Extension coordinator or department head/director to acquire all peer reviews, both internal and external.
 An optional Publication Reviewer Report PDF is available for reviewers to record and print their comments.
 Each department manages the review process separately from the publication office.
 Family and Consumer Sciences publications undergo a special submission process that will acquire blind reviews for the authors.
 The minimum requirements for numbering are:

 - All numbered publications must be internally reviewed for accuracy and content by at least two faculty.

 - Reviewers can be from within the author's home department, discipline, or commodity area.